Rashmiranjan07/JS-tutorial/README.md

 ## The while loop

-- Loops through a block of code until the specified condition evaluates to true .
+- Loops through a block of code until the specified condition evaluates to true.
-- In For loop, a variable is part of a loop, but in While loop, we need to declare variable externally .
+- In For loop, a variable is part of a loop, but in While loop, we need to declare variable externally.

 ```javascript